Yale-BIM/f21-assignments/assignment-2/README.md

     A graphical interface should then open up in your computer.

 3. Change the `Fixed Frame` to "base_link" in rviz's Global Options panel.
-This will ensure that the robot is model is shown in the middle of the grid in rviz.
+This will ensure that the robot's model is shown straight up in the middle of the 3D visualization area of rviz.

-4. Change your background color to a light color in the Global Options as well.
+4. Change your background color to a light color (e.g., light gray) in the Global Options as well.

 5. Add a `RobotModel display` to rviz.
 Click on the "Add" button in the Displays panel, and a window will pop up.
 Then, look for the "rviz" plugins folder, and select RobotModel.
 You should